 Furthermore, textual themes also link these movements together.

 C 39 is an admonition to those who have to provide for those who have not.
-In this way one may ‘raise’ oneself and be taken by the Lord into His home.
+In this way one may ′raise′ oneself and be taken by the Lord into His home.
 C 47 is more laconic but presents us with a different perspective of the same theme----he who exalts himself shall be abased and vice versa.
-The juxtaposition of the rich and poor, high and low, proud and humble lies at the root of both these great movements and may indicate that Bach deliberately reminded himself of the format of the former before embarking upon the composition of the latter.
+The juxtaposition of the rich and poor, high and low, proud and humble lies at the root of both these great movements and may indicate that Bach deliberately reminded himself of the format of the one before embarking upon the composition of the other.

 Three cantatas written for this day are extant, one from each cycle in the order Cs 148 (vol 1, chapter 20), 114 (vol 2, chapter 18) and 47.
 Superficially their structures are similar in that they all begin with a long and complex chorus and end with a four-part chorale.